Felt-tip marker mode

 05

-Fill the top shell teal, add coral to the base and nose, and place a small purple shadow underneath.
+Fill the top shell and hinge teal, the base coral, and add a small purple shadow underneath.
+Color around the dark slot without covering it.

 -